top of page

 fullsizeoutput_2123.jpeg

-In 1996-1998, while her father, George Litto, acquired a $100 million revolving line of credit up to $250 million for the production and financing of five films.
+In 1996-1998, while her father, George Litto, acquired from JP Morgan Chase a $100 million revolving line of credit up to $250 million for the production and financing of five films.
 Andria was involved throughout the entire process.
-Her fluency in French, Italian and Spanish helped bridge the culture and language barriers with the investors, many of whom were European.
+Her fluency in French, Italian and Spanish helped bridge the culture and language barriers with the investors, many of whom are European.
+When George Litto Pictures, Inc., commenced in January 1998, Andria supervised the start-up.
+Eventually, she oversaw all acquisition and development.
+While at GLP, Andria associate produced the film, THE CREW, starring Richard Dreyfuss and Burt Reynolds, co-produced by Barry Sonnenfeld, released by Buena Vista in 2000.

 In 2007, George Litto Productions, the Estate of his late partner and CBS had a dispute that resulted in litigation over the televisions series HAWAII FIVE-0.
 Andria Litto, having worked for GLP for a number of years found herself embroiled in the dispute.
-In 2015, matter was amicably resolved pursuant to a settlement agreement on file in redacted form in the Los Angeles Superior Court file for the case.
+In 2015, the matter was amicably resolved pursuant to a settlement agreement on file in redacted form in the Los Angeles Superior Court file for the case.
 Over the years, having been a principal in three legal battles, Andria has received an education in writers' rights, contract law and civil torts that has proven to be an asset in negotiations, contracts and other business matters.

 Andria studied Theatre and Music at Tulane University in New Orleans, USC and NYU.
 An avid singer with a 3 1/2 octave soprano voice and a legitimate Broadway belt, Andria has performed in stage plays, musicals, afternoon concerts and cabarets in LA and NYC.
 She continues to sing at cabarets and dance classical ballet as her hobbies.